w3c/secure-payment-confirmation/explainer.md

 ## Proposed Solution: Secure Payment Confirmation

-Secure Payment Confirmation (SPC) builds on top of [WebAuthn] to add payment-specific datastructures to the signed assertion, and to relax assumptions to allow the API to be called in payment contexts.
+Secure Payment Confirmation (SPC) builds on top of [WebAuthn] to add payment-specific data to the signed assertion, and to relax assumptions to allow the API to be called in payment contexts.

-The intention for Secure Payment Confirmation is that a Customer would enroll once on a given device for a given account with an Account Provider, either on the Account Provider's website or during a traditionally-authenticated online payment (e.g. after completing a challenge in a Account Provider iframe).
+Ideally with Secure Payment Confirmation, a Customer would enroll once on a given device for a given account with an Account Provider, either on the Account Provider's website or during a traditionally-authenticated online payment (e.g. after completing a challenge in a Account Provider iframe).
 Then, in subsequent transactions on **any Merchant** that wishes to use Secure Payment Confirmation:

-1. The Customer identifies themselves to the Merchant as per normal (e.g. by selecting a payment instrument such as a credit card or bank account.)
+1. The Customer selects a payment instrument (e.g. a credit card or bank account).
 1. Using a back-channel (e.g. the EMV® 3-D Secure protocol), the Merchant asks for, and receives, a list of credentials for the identified Customer from the Account Provider.